Victor Ortiz Net Worth 2024

 • Victor Ortiz is currently Single

-• Victor Ortiz has 1 kids
+• Victor Ortiz is a proud parent of 1 kids

 • Victor Ortiz is the loving parent of Victor Royal Ortiz